Scattering of spherically symmetric d-dimensional alpha'-corrected black holes in string theory: Discussion and future directions

 A more recent example is in article \cite{Kuperstein:2010ka}, where the authors analyzed 1/4 BPS black holes in ${\cal N}=4$ string theory both in $d=4$ and $d=5,$ having in both cases obtained the agreement $\sigma= 4 G S$ just to first order in $\a.$ The examples we have analyzed here are not supersymmetric and are in generic $d$ spacetime dimensions.
 But the agreement found in \cite{Kuperstein:2010ka} allows us to ask a few questions, which for now remain open: does that agreement hold for generic $d$ dimensions?
 Does it only hold for supersymmetric black holes?
 What could be the minimal amount of supersymmetry for it to eventually hold?
 We cannot provide answers to such questions because, as we have mentioned, our results only apply to non--extremal black holes.
 In a forthcoming work we will extend the results of this article to extremal (and, in particular, to supersymmetric) black holes.

 From what we have seen, the possibility of the two quantities $\sigma, \, S$ having the same correction would require some relation between the classical $\a=0$ metric and its $\a$ corrections.
-That should be the object of further study, in the same way as the possibility of generalization of the cross section formula (\ref{seccao}) to include next to leading order $\a$ corrections.
+That should also be the object of further study.